Subhi915/Subhi915/README.md

 - 👋 Hi, I’m @Subhi915
-- 👀 I’m interested in Python and Business Adminstration
+- 👀 I’m interested in Python and Data analysis
 - 🌱 I’m currently learning Deveoping site
 - 💞️ I’m looking to collaborate on ...